CommunityDragon/awesome-league/README.md

 * [Legendary Rune Maker](https://github.com/pipe01/legendary-rune-maker) - Automation app that imports rune pages, item sets and skill order, as well as automatically going through champ select for you. [[Source Code](https://github.com/pipe01/legendary-rune-maker)]

+* [LolAV](https://github.com/PixelHir/lolav) - Desktop app that will allow you to set a one of hidden tencent icons for your profile. [[Source Code](https://github.com/PixelHir/lolav)]

 * [Mimic](http://mimic.molenzwiebel.xyz/) - Allows you to control your client from your phone. [[Source Code](https://github.com/molenzwiebel/mimic)]

 * [Manaflux](https://ryzzzen.github.io/manaflux/) - App that can import runes, spells and item sets. [[Source Code](https://github.com/Ryzzzen/manaflux)]